scrabbletank/farhome-rules/rulesdoc.md

 Attempt to learn the secrets of a magical item or trinket.
 Make a lore check using your spellcasting roll for the check.
 On success you learn the properties of the item.

-Add an enhanced die for every level above 1st
+Add an enhanced die for every level cast above 1st

 ___
 #### Magic Sight